nakarinh14/system-construct-project/README.md

+## Optional:

-<b> Optional: </b> On Chrome.
+On Chrome.
 I think these 2 extension are quite useful in debugging frontend and backend later on :

 <a href="https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en">Vue.js Chrome extension</a>,  <a href="https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en">JSON formatter (to read JSON easily on web)</a>